MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 With these optimizations in place, and conforming DNS servers, using SVCB does not add network latency to connection setup.

+To improve performance when using a non-conforming recursive resolver, clients SHOULD issue speculative A and AAAA queries based on a predicted value of TargetName.
+In the absence of better information, clients SHOULD predict that TargetName will be the service name for the initial query and "." for subsequent queries (see {zone-performance}).

+After a ServiceMode RRSet is received, clients MAY try more than one option in parallel, and MAY prefetch A and AAAA records for multiple TargetNames.

 ## Optimistic pre-connection and connection reuse

 If an address response arrives before the corresponding SVCB response, the